 It can feel like keeping your home fresh is a never-ending job

 No sooner have you finished one task than it's time for the next one to be done.
-In the first of a series of features, we take a look at exactly what you can do to help you maximise the lifespan of your soft furnishings and household fabrics.
+In the latest of a series of features, we take a look at exactly what you can do to help you maximise the lifespan of your soft furnishings and household fabrics.

 To help to maintain yours, try the following:

 Daily: You should clean any spillages or noticeable marks as soon as you can.
 Avoid wearing your shoes around the house, as this will help to cut down on excessive daily wear and tear.

 Weekly: Give your carpet a thorough vacuum and spot clean any of the stains that you could have overlooked with a mix of water and mild detergent.

 Occasionally: Avoid any localised carpet wear and tear, along with permanent indentations that can be left by your furniture.
 Try to rearrange your room every few months.